Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     Example 2:     .plot ac v(3,4) vp(3,4) i(v1) ip(v1)
     Example 3:     .plot tran v(4,5) i(v2)

-**Comments:** SPICE can\'t handle more than eight data point requests on a single `.plot` or `.print` card.
+**Comments:** SPICE can't handle more than eight data point requests on a single `.plot` or `.print` card.
 If requesting more than eight data points, use multiple cards!

-Also, here\'s a major caveat when using SPICE version 3: if you\'re performing AC analysis and you ask SPICE to plot an AC voltage as in example #2, the `v(3,4)` command will only output the _real_ component of a rectangular-form complex number!
+Also, here's a major caveat when using SPICE version 3: if you're performing AC analysis and you ask SPICE to plot an AC voltage as in example #2, the `v(3,4)` command will only output the _real_ component of a rectangular-form complex number!
 SPICE version 2 outputs the _polar_ magnitude of a complex number: a much more meaningful quantity if only a single quantity is asked for.
 To coerce SPICE3 to give you polar magnitude, you will have to re-write the `.print` or `.plot` argument as such: `vm(3,4)`.

 \
 []{#Print output, SPICE}